nordic-institute/harmony-common/doc/harmony-ap_installation_guide.md

 Requirements to software and settings:

 * an installed and configured Ubuntu 20.04 LTS x86-64 operating system;
-* if the Access Point is separated from other networks by a firewall and/or NAT, the necessary connections to and from the Access Point are allowed.
-The enabling of auxiliary services which are necessary for the functioning and management of the operating system (such as DNS, NTP, and SSH) stay outside the scope of this guide;
+* if the Access Point is separated from other networks by a firewall and/or NAT, the necessary connections to and from the Access Point are allowed;
-* if the Access Point has a private IP address, a corresponding NAT record must be created in the firewall.
+* if the Access Point has a private IP address, a corresponding NAT record must be created in the firewall;
+* enabling auxiliary services which are necessary for the functioning and management of the operating system (such as DNS, NTP, and SSH) stay outside the scope of this guide.

 ### 2.4 Setup Package Repository